w3c/webcodecs/explainer.md

 WebCodecs will also define mechanisms for importing content from getUserMedia().

--   An [**MediaStreamTrackProcessor**](https://w3c.github.io/mediacapture-transform/#track-processor) converts an audio/video MediaStreamTrack into a ReadableStream of AudioFrame/VideoFrame.
+-   A [**MediaStreamTrackProcessor**](https://w3c.github.io/mediacapture-transform/#track-processor) converts an audio/video MediaStreamTrack into a ReadableStream of AudioFrame/VideoFrame.

 ## Examples